-C13 Same fee:
+C13 Same ree:

+X

-Free:
+C13 Free:

-C13 Reduced:]
+C13 Free: C13 Reduced:

 C13 Yes No

-Can on-line application fee be
+C13 Can on-line application fee be

 waived for applicants with X

 financial need?

 C14 Application closing date

+• • • representation discounting dates

 C14 Yes No

-C14 Does your institution have an V
+C14 Does your institution have an

+application closing date?
+X

-C14 application closing date?
-Application closing date (fall): X
+C14 Application closing date (fall):

-Priority date: -
+C14 Priority date:

--

-C15 And first times first year student auma athau thau Yes No

-C15 Are first-time, first-year studer its accepted for to erms otner than X
+C15 Yes No C15 Are first-time first-year students accented for terms other than X

-C16 Notification to applicants of ad lmission decisior sent (fill in one or nly)
+C16 Notification to applicants of admission decision sent (fill in one only)

+CIU Notification to applicants of au iiiiaaioii deciaioii

-C16 On a rolling basis beginning]
+C16 On a rolling basis beginning

-040 (date): -
+(date):

-By (date): Other: -
+C16 By (date):

-0.0

-Dankan diameter admitted annuli
+C16 Other:

-- Reply policy for admitted appli Must reply by (date): cants (fill in one d o niy) 1
+C17 Reply policy for admitted applicants (fill in one only)

+C17 Must reply by (date):

-- No set date: Х -
+C17 No set date: Χ

-Must reply by May 1 or within
+C17 Must reply by May 1 or within

 weeks if notified

+thereafter

-C17 thereafter Other: -
+C17 Other:

-CII Other.

-Deadline for housing deposit (MI M/DD): 8/1
+C17 Deadline for housing deposit (MM //DD):

-Amount of housing deposit: m ma II O 100.00
+C17 Amount of housing deposit:

-C17 Refundable if student does not e Yes, in full X X -
+C17 Refundable if student does not er nroll?

-C17 Yes, in part Λ
+C17 Yes, in full X C17 Yes, in part

-C17 No]
+C17 No

 C18 Deferred admission

-C18 Deterred damission Yes No

-C18 Does your institution allow stude nts to postpone en rollment after Х
+C18 Yes No Does your institution allow students to postpone enrollment after admission? Х C18 If ves, maximum period of postponement: 1 year

-admission? ^

-C18 If yes, maximum period of postpo onement: 1 year

-C19 Early admission of high schoo l students
+C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high s

-first-time, first-year (freshman) st high school graduation? tudents one year o r more before X
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before X high school graduation?

-Trigit scribbl graduation:

-C20 Common Application Question removed from CDS.
-(Initiated during 20 06-2007 cycle)
+(Initiated during 2006-2007 cycle)

-' • /

-Early Decision and Early Action Plans

-Early Decision Vaa No

-C21 Does your institution offer an ear ly decision plan (a n admission plan Yes No

-J that permits students to apply an

-decision well in advance of the re - X

-asks students to commit to atten year (freshman) applicants for fa or first-time, first-

-C24 If "yes," please complete the folk

-First or only early decision plan of

-004 First or only early decision plan notification date • First or only early decision plan notification date 1 Other early decision plan closing date 1 C21 Other early decision plan notification date 1 C21 For the Fall 2019 entering class: C21 Number of early decision applications received by your institution İ C21 Number of applicants admitted under early decision plan Ì C21 Please provide significant details about your early decision plan: ,,,,, C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your X college? , , college: 16 " " 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 - If "yes," please complete the following: - If "yes," please complete the following: Early action closing date C22 C22 Early action closing date C22 C22 Early action closing date ents from applying to other early plans C22 C22 Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students. ents from applying to other early plans C22 C22 C22 Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit study Yes No ents from applying to other early plans
+Early Decision and Early Action Plans C21 Early Decision Yes No C21 C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Χ asks students to commit to attending if accepted) for first-time, firstyear (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2020 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action Yes No C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your Χ college?
+C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?